 One of the Key Lesson I teach is how to write and use a shaping plan.
 Shaping plans are your Key to Success in Positive Reinforcement training.

 Read this blog too: Key to Success is Making a Shaping Plan

 If you think this is a blog that someone can benefit from, please use one of the share buttons below this post.
 Please share your thoughts and questions about the use of a shaping plan in the comments, I read them all!

 If you don’t know what to say simply hit the like button so I know you appreciated this blog.
 Thank you!

 Sandra Poppema, B.Sc.

-Sign up for HippoLogic’s newsletter (it’s free and it comes with a gift) or visit HippoLogic’s website and join my online course Ultimate Horse Training Formula in which you learn the Key Lessons, Your Key to Success in Clicker Training.
+Sign up for HippoLogic’s newsletter (it’s free and it comes with a gift) or visit HippoLogic’s website and discover my online course Ultimate Horse Training Formula.